-The anomaly difference in Figure 8 shows that the difference is smaller than 0.05 m3/m3 in much of the world.
-Larger differences are found in the forest regions (Amazon, Congo, Indochina, boreal forests, and eastern US), where both algorithms have weak performance.
-The large discrepancies in Indian and Argentinean croplands, African savanna, and Australian shrublands need to be understood.
-The
+The anomaly difference in Figure 8 shows that the discrepancy is smaller than 0.05 m^3/m^3 in much of the world.
+Larger differences are found in the forest regions (North American boreal forests), where both algorithms have weak performance.
+The large discrepancies in croplands (US and southern Russia), African savanna, and shrublands in west Australia need to be understood.
+The cumulative distribution function of the unbiased difference is shown in Figure 9: 95% (85%) of the comparisons have a discrepancy smaller than 0.1 (0.05) m^3/m^3 .

 Figure 8.
-Comparison of unbiased retrieval between L2SMA (beta, T11940) and L2SMP (beta, T11930), in terms of the double difference in m^3/m^3 over the two 8-day cycles starting on June 19 and June 27, respectively.
+Comparison of unbiased retrieval between L2SMA (validated, 12400) and L2SMP (validated, T12400), in terms of the double difference in m^3/m^3 over the two 8-day cycles starting on May 10 and May 18, respectively.
 The gaps are due to the retrieval failures in L2SMA and orbit gaps.

 Figure 9.
-CDF of the absolute value of the unbiased difference between L2SMA (beta, T11940) and L2SMP (beta, T11930) shown in Figure 8, including the dense vegetation areas.
+CDF of the absolute value of the unbiased difference between L2SMA (T12400) and L2SMP (T12400) shown in Figure 8, including the dense vegetation areas.